Strategic Competitor Insights for Business Growth: 5 Ways to Leverage

-To get the best from your Competitive Intelligence activities means investing some time and effort to set up and keep your process up to scratch.
-Vitally, you must be able to be in a position to be able to distribute the Competitor Research and Market Analysis to the people you need to know - Your organisations decision-makers.
+This article discusses strategic competitor insights and the 5 ways to use it.
+We explain why Competitive Intelligence is important for your Senior, HR, Marketing, Sales and Product teams.
+Getting the best from your Competitive Intelligence activities means investing time and effort to set up and keep your process up to scratch.
+Vitally, you must be able to be in a position to be able to distribute the Competitor Research and Market Analysis to the people you need to know – Your organisation’s decision-makers.

 It also means effectively distributing the information you gain to decision-makers throughout your company, some of whom may not even realise its potential value.
-So we now present 5 ways your business can use Competitor Research:
+So, we now present 5 ways your business leverage Strategic Competitor Insights.

 1. Recruitment and HR teams